eteran/cpp-utilities/README.md

 ### Fixed Point Math
 [Fixed.h](fixed/include/eteran/cpp-utilities/Fixed.h)

-This is a Fixed Point math class for c++11.
+This is a Fixed Point math class.
 It supports all combinations which add up to a native data types (8.8/16.16/24.8/etc).
-The template parameters are the number of bits to use as the base type for both the integer and fractional portions, invalid combinations will yield a compiler error; the current implementation makes use of c++11 `static assert` to make this more readable.
+The template parameters are the number of bits to use as the base type for both the integer and fractional portions, invalid combinations will yield a compiler error; the current implementation makes use of `static assert` to make this more readable.
 It should be a nice drop in replacement for native `float` types.
 Here's an example usage:

 	typedef numeric::Fixed<16, 16> fixed;
 	fixed f;